Want to know the reason why every prepper need a pit bull? Read on and find out why!

 As we work on our preparedness, our budget is always a concern.
 We need to gather a lot of different gear and none of that comes cheap.
 When we equate that to owning a dog, certain breeds can cost hundreds if not thousands of dollars.
 But when it comes to owning a Pit Bull, the ludicrous fees charged by most puppy-mills become null and void.
 The bad news is due to the vicious Pit Bull stigma, many Pit Bulls end up in shelters or worse.
 The good news for you is you can own a Pit Bull at a fraction of the cost of other dog breeds.

 Since the ASPCA, rescue groups and local shelters are at max capacity with these loving Pit Bulls, you can adopt one for a small fee.
 Most of the time, these fees even include vaccines and other medical treatments.

-During this fostering period you can take your Pit Bull out into the field with you.
+During this fostering period, you can take your Pit Bull out into the field with you.
 You can go through various preparedness training scenarios with the Pit Bull at your side.
 You can feel what the breed is all about and judge if it is the right fit for you.
-In the meantime, you can search for a permanent loving home if you decide that the time is not yet quite right.
+In the meantime, you can search for a permanent, loving home if you decide the time is not yet quite right.

-Once again, the Pit Bull is not a rent-a-car that you are using for the weekend in order to play and post pictures on Facebook.
+Once again, the Pit Bull is not a rent-a-car you are using for the weekend in order to play and post pictures on Facebook with.
 Fostering is a great responsibility that requires serious decision making.
-If you think that you will just return the Pit Bull after you had your fill, you are not only an asshole, but you will have to answer to some of us that patrol our local rescue groups.
-Treat your Pit Bull like a child regardless of the precious time that you get to spend with them.
+If you think you will just return the Pit Bull after you had your fill, you are not only an asshole, but you will have to answer to some of us who patrol our local rescue groups.
+Treat your Pit Bull like a child, regardless of the precious time you get to spend with them.
 You will get back a lot more than you put in.